scottish-government-design-system/designsystem.gov.scot/patterns/task-list/index.md

 ## Evidence

-This pattern is based on the [GOV.UK task list pattern](https://design-system.service.gov.uk/patterns/task-list-pages/) and is currently used by Social Security Scotland - having gone through several iterations and rounds of user testing.
+This pattern is similar to the [GOV.UK task list pattern](https://design-system.service.gov.uk/patterns/task-list-pages/) and is currently used by Social Security Scotland - having gone through several iterations and rounds of user testing.

 ### Research and testing

-User testing was performed on this pattern on 20 April 2021 covering:
+User testing was performed on this pattern in 2021 covering:

 - comparison of two status options ("Complete" and "Incomplete") with four ("Not started", "Cannot start yet", "In progress" and "Completed")
 - colour of status labels